CROSP/accordion-categories/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Use `Accordion Categories Menu` widget in any registered sidebar `Appearance->Widgets`

+== Frequently Asked Questions ==

+= Why doesn't the feature XX work ? =

+If you have found a bug, or the plugin doesn't work correctly, please feel free to contact me.
+I will do my best to fix an issue.

 == Screenshots ==